 - To earn a B.S. degree, a student must earn the above 41 credit hours, plus an additional three hours to meet the quantitative requirement and an additional three hours to meet the scientific literacy requirement for a total of 47 general education credit hours.

 - To earn a B.A. degree, a student must earn the above 41 credit hour requirements, plus an additional three hours of philosophy and six hours of foreign language at the intermediate (200) level for a total of 50 general education credit hours.

 - A student's concentration, or field of study, consists of a minimum of 30 credits, at least 24 of which must be upper-division credit (300- and 400- level courses).
 The concentration shall include classes from two or more academic disciplines and represent a coherent body of knowledge, which may require coursework beyond the 30 minimum credit hours.

 - Academic modules, some of which are available online, have been developed in cooperation with academic units at the university.
 Students can use these modules when developing their concentration.
 Current modules include:

 - No more than 30 credit hours of course work can be selected from courses taught by the College of Business.
 This 30 credit hour limit includes COB courses transferred from other colleges and nontraditional credit earned in the COB.

 - The concentration must be completed with a GPA of 2.0 or better.

 - A minimum of 15 credit hours in the concentration must be JMU credits.

 - IS 498, Individualized Study Project, is a capstone course that is directly related to the student's concentration or field of study.
-The project is coordinated by a content area faculty member and must be completed with a minimum grade of "C".
+The project is coordinated by a content area faculty member and must be completed with a "C" minimum grade.
 A final oral report must be presented on the project.